async-marketing/marketplace/README.md

 - NextJS was used only because I my machine was already setup for node and would help expedite the build out of this demo
 - The application is using a Stripe Account that is not fully onboarded...thus the ability to create onboarding links via the sdk is failing.
 I have manually onboarded a connected account using the Stripe web interface.
 - The application uses MySQL as a data store but due to time constraints I did not create a dockerfile and initialize a MySQL container for local development
+- ABC Provisions is the merchant that has been setup manually and has a fully enabled Connected Account.
+All other accounts will be restricted.
 ## Data Model

 The following are the high level entities that are used in the system